Applying Latex Paint With a Roller: (Can You Do it, Types & How To?)

-Latex paint has a thick flow and can be applied with a paintbrush or sprayer.
-But, can you apply latex paint with a roller?
+Latex paint is water-based, has a thick flow, and can be applied with different equipment.

 Paint rollers are easy to use, save you time, and apply the paint evenly.
-However, you must have some experience using it to get a smooth finish.
-Also, you must use the right type of roller for latex paint.
+But, you must choose the right roller and need some experience to get a smooth finish.

 Standard rollers are 7 – 12 inches wide and work well in most situations (near baseboards or ceilings).
 Mini rollers under 5″ are good for tight edges and corners.
 That’s because they’re easier to handle than larger ones due to their smaller size.